Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 There was no social media monitoring outside of blocking the apps or platforms entirely.
 In fact, all app monitoring was app-specific rather than filtering content within the platforms.

 For instance, if you want to block all social media, you can do that in the advanced filtering section.
 If you want to block Snapchat but not Instagram, you’ll have to block the app by itself.
-This can leave children unsafe on social media.
+This can leave children exposed to risks on social media.

-This can get granular and time-consuming, and setup takes a long time.
+This process can become granular and time-consuming.
 If you’re installing Canopy on a child’s first phone, it may be easier to moderate due to the slow addition of apps and services.
 Since we set this up on Teen’s phone, there was a lot of content to work through.

 Canopy Application Filtering for All About Cookies iPhone test